fullflu/floweaver-path/README.md

 Data and notebooks are shared between a docker image and your local system.

-If you deleted the template notebook (`template.ipynb`) or the template data (`data/template_data.csv`) by mistake, you can restore it by shutting down the kernel and running notebooks again (`scripts/run-notebooks`).

 ### use notebooks in browser

 Open a new browser tab and type `localhost: 10001` in the URL.